cyrilondon/rover-project/README.md

 Since `Application Services` are the direct client of the domain model when using `Hexagonal Architecture`, they are in an ideal position  to register a subscriber with the publisher before they execute the domain services execution.

-Below is the code extract from our Application Service's implementation [GameServiceImpl](src/main/java/com/game/domain/application/GameServiceImpl.java) which registers two specific subscribers for the `RoverMoveCommand`.
+Below is the code extract from our Application Service's implementation [GameServiceImpl](src/main/java/com/game/domain/application/GameServiceImpl.java) which registers three specific subscribers required for a proper`RoverMoveCommand` execution

 ```java